 Hollywood actors strike is over as union reaches tentative deal with studios

-LOS ANGELES (AP) — Hollywood’s actors union reached a tentative deal with studios Wednesday to end its strike, bringing a close to months of labor strife that ground the entertainment industry to a historic halt.
+LOS ANGELES (AP) — Hollywood’s actors union reached a tentative deal with studios Wednesday to end its strike and months of labor strife that ground the film and television industries to a historic halt.

-The three-year contract agreement must be approved by votes from the union’s board and its members in the coming days, but the leadership declared that the strike will end at 12:01 a.m. on Thursday.
+The three-year contract must be approved by votes from the board of the Screen Actors Guild-American Federation of Television and Radio Artists and its members in the coming days, but the leadership declared that the strike will end at 12:01 a.m. on Thursday.

+“We have arrived at a contract that will enable SAG-AFTRA members from every category to build sustainable careers,” the union said in a statement.
+“Many thousands of performers now and into the future will benefit from this work.”

 At nearly four months, it was by far the longest strike ever for film and television actors.

-More than 60,000 members of the Screen Actors Guild-American Federation of Television and Radio Performers went on strike July 14, joining screenwriters who had walked off the job more than two months earlier.
+More than 60,000 SAG-AFTRA members went on strike July 14, joining screenwriters who had walked off the job more than two months earlier.
 It was the first time the two unions had been on strike together since 1960.
-Studios chose to negotiate with the writers first, striking a deal that their leadership marked as a major win and bringing their strike to an end on Sept.
+The studios and writers reached a dealt that brought their strike to an end on Sept.
 26.

 The terms of the agreement were not immediately released.
-SAG-AFTRA said details would be made public after a meeting on Friday where board members review the contract.
+The union called it a billion-dollar deal and said details would be made public after a meeting on Friday where board members review the contract.
 Issues on the table included both short-term compensation and future royalty payments for film and TV performances, along with control over actors’ images and likenesses regenerated with artificial intelligence.

+“This tentative agreement represents a new paradigm.
+It gives SAG-AFTRA the biggest contract-on-contract gains in the history of the union, including the largest increase in minimum wages in the last forty years; a brand new residual for streaming programs; extensive consent and compensation protections in the use of artificial intelligence; and sizable contract increases on items across the board,” the Alliance of Motion Picture and Television Producers said in a statement Wednesday evening.
+The organization, which negotiates on behalf of major studios and streaming companies, said it “looks forward to the industry resuming the work of telling great stories.”

 Executives from top entertainment companies including Disney, Netflix, Warner Bros.
-Discovery and Universal had a direct hand in negotiations, which like all Hollywood union talks were led by the Alliance of Motion Picture and Television Producers.
+Discovery and Universal had a direct hand in negotiations.

-The end of the strike announcement came hours after Disney CEO Robert Iger and Warner Bros.
-Discovery CEO David Zaslav reported their latest earning statements.
-Both executives said they hoped the strike would be resolved soon.

-Disney’s shares rose based on its report, which said its net income jumped 63% to $264 million in the quarter that ended Sept.
-30, up from $162 million a year earlier.
-Zaslav said on an earnings call that the studios’ last offer " met virtually all of the union’s goals and includes the highest wage increase in 40 years.”
+The Writers Guild of America applauded Wednesday’s deal.
+“We’re thrilled to see SAG-AFTRA members win a contract that creates new protections for performers and gives them a greater share of the immense value they create,” the union said in a statement.
+“When workers are united, they win!”

 Although the writers strike had immediate, visible effects for viewers, including the months-long suspension of late-night talk shows and " Saturday Night Live,” the impact of the actors’ absence was not as immediately apparent.
 But its ripple effects — delayed release dates and waits for new show seasons — could be felt for months or even years.